lehner-lab/src_allostery/README.md

 # Required Data

-The read counts (DiMSum output), fitness scores, MoCHI weights, and required miscellaneous files should be downloaded from **[here](link)** and copied to an analysis_files folder in your project directory (named 'base_dir').
-An output_files directory in which results files will be written should be created in 'base_dir'.
+The read counts (DiMSum output), fitness scores, MoCHI weights, and required miscellaneous files should be downloaded from **[here](link)** and copied to an 'analysis_files' folder in your project directory (named 'base_dir').
+An 'output_files' directory in which results files will be written should be created in 'base_dir'.

 # Installation Instructions